10 May Marketing for Financial Services: How to Improve Your GMB Page

 However, as with anything Google related, there have been a lot of changes and upgrades to GMB.
-Adapting your business’s GMB profile to these developments should therefore enhance your brand exposure and attention in Google search.
+Adapting your business’s GMB profile to these developments should therefore enhance your brand exposure, improve your financial marketing, and help you attract more attention in Google search.

 Before we dive into how you can optimise your GMB listing, make sure you have claimed your business listing and verified it (https://www.google.com/business).

 #1 Complete & Watch ALL of Your Listing Information